swtan346/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Nursing Address Book.

 4. Open a command terminal.
-For Windows users, search for `cmd` in the Start menu and run it as an administrator if necessary.
-Use the `cd` command to navigate to the folder where you placed the jar file.
-Run the application by executing `java -jar nab.jar`.<br>
+   * For Windows users: Search for `cmd` in the Start menu and run it as an administrator if necessary.
+   * For Mac/Linux users: Open the "Terminal" application (usually found within your Applications/Utilities folder).
+5. Use the `cd` command to navigate to the folder where you placed the jar file.
+6. Run the application by executing `java -jar nab.jar`.<br>
    Shortly, a GUI resembling the following should display, including some sample input to get you started:<br>
    ![Ui](images/Ui.png)
    <br>
    _Note for Windows Users: Ensure you have the necessary permissions to execute commands.
-Running the command prompt as an administrator may be required._
+Running the command prompt as an administrator may be required.
+If you encounter permission issues on Mac/Linux, you might need to use `chmod +x nab.jar` to make the file executable._
    Should you need help navigating the interface, refer to the [Interface](#the-interface) section.
-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+7. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all patients.